nadegeguiglielmoni/GraphUnzip/README.md

                         Output GFA [default: output.gfa] -f FASTA_OUTPUT, --fasta_output FASTA_OUTPUT
+                        Optional fasta output [default: None] --merge MERGE		If you want to merge in the output file the contigs creating a supercontig into one long contig.
-                        Optional fasta output [default: None] -A ACCEPTED, --accepted ACCEPTED
+  -A ACCEPTED, --accepted ACCEPTED
                         Two links that are compared are deemed both true if the weakest of the two, in term of Hi-C contacts, is